 If the StatusCode parameter within the MLME-SBP.response primitive is set to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the MLME-SBP.response primitive shall include SensingMeasurementParameter and SBPParameters parameters that specify preferred SBP and measurement setup parameters, respectively.

 If the StatusCode parameter within the MLME-SBP.response primitive is set to SUCCESS, the MLME-SBP.response primitive shall include a MeasurementSetupID parameter that specifies the Measurement Setup ID assigned for the SBP setup.
-In this case, the MLME-SBP.response primitive may also include SBPParameters parameters.
+In this case, the MLME-SBP.response primitive may also include an SBPParameters parameter.

 On receiving an SBP Response frame, the SBP initiator shall validate the SBP Response frame by ensuring its fields are valid.
 If the SME of an SBP initiator receives an MLME-SBP.confirm primitive with StatusCode parameter equal to REQUEST_DECLINED or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, or if it does not receive a MLME-SBP.confirm primitive with StatusCode parameter equal to SUCCESS within dot11SBPSetupExpiryof issuing the corresponding MLME-SBP.request primitive, the SBP procedure setup is defined to be unsuccessful.